 - Data-driven reports of their performance for a period

 Look at the email from Animoto to reactivate a user gone cold.

 Credits: Really Good Emails

 The best form of retention emails I have seen is a mixture of data-driven gamified emails.
-Grammarly, an online writing performance analyzer nails their retention emails.
+Grammarly, an online writing performance analyzer, nails their retention emails.
 Here’s an example of how Grammarly gamifies product usage and delivers a provoking and action-worthy email.

 Referral marketing has changed the fortunes of many businesses.
-Think Dropbox, Uber, Amazon Prime, Airbnb and many others.
+Think Dropbox, Uber, Amazon Prime, Airbnb, and many others.
 Referral marketing hyped so much that SaaS products offering referral infrastructure have come up to help you accelerate that.

-- left good reviews about you online
+- left good reviews for you online

 - rated your customer service 5 stars after you have solved their issue